7th - 12th April 2019

 Fellowship and conversation is really important at Joel's Bar so we make sure there is plenty of opportunity for socialising and discussion.
 The JB Café is open most of the day for coffee catch ups, whilst in the evening the Bar opens up and The Fringe social evenings begin.
 We also are proud to have partnered with Alpha and use the Alpha Film Series for our small group sessions.
 Discussions are hosted in the beautiful grounds at Worth over a cuppa!

 So if you've never been before you are warmly welcomed to come on the journey with us for the first time this Easter.
 If you've been to JB - we'd love for you to come again!
 Everybody is welcome to join us and be renewed and empowered so that we might return to help transform our towns and villages, our communities, our place of study and work for the glory of Jesus.

 Every year at Joel's Bar we unpack a theme taken from Scripture.
-This year we will be exploring Isaiah 43:19: 'See, I am doing a new thing!'
+Last year we explored Isaiah 43:19: 'See, I am doing a new thing!'
 We believe that God is doing new things in our days and in our land and we are excited to seek these together.

 Worth Abbey is easily accessible by road, rail, and air.
 Located close to Crawley and the M23, in the heart of the Sussex countryside, it is 32 miles from London, and 22 miles from Brighton, while London Gatwick Airport is only 6 miles away.